Home / dHydronator/

 Introducing a New Industry Standard in Drying and Sanitizing

-The main function of the dHydronator® is to reduce moisture and effectively dry out plant matter in a short period of time when compared to traditional methods which can take weeks or months.
+The main function of the patented dHydronator® is to reduce moisture and effectively dry out plant matter in a short period of time when compared to traditional methods which can take weeks or months.
 We have developed a product that can achieve an industry recognized relative humidity standard in less than 14 hours.
 We have a working prototype that has been tested and is proven to achieve a drying criteria of 8-15% moisture.
 The dHydronator has also been proven effective in eliminating the presence and viability of contaminants on any plant matter or objects placed into the dryer such as glass pipes and smoking accessories.
 Current quick-dry methods utilize crude appliances such as conventional ovens and microwaves which significantly damage the plant matter on a macro and molecular level.

 We have done extensive research to develop a technology that accelerates drying time without the plant material being damaged and without the complications that other methods present.
 Simply place your freshly harvested cannabis and all other herbs in the dHydronator, turn it on and in 12-14 hours your herbs will be dried to industry humidity standards.
 We believe that applications for this product in the cannabis industry are widespread and can accommodate the needs of cultivators, dispensaries and cannabis consumers.
-The patent pending dHydronator technology is fully scalable and could be made to accommodate a wide range of quantities and processes.
+The patented dHydronator technology is fully scalable and could be made to accommodate a wide range of quantities and processes.
 We have a working prototype that has been tested, and prior to commercial release we intend to upgrade the technology and visual components to meet marketplace demand.

 Laboratory Proven Technology